httpdss/struct/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

-## 🙏Acknowledgments
+## 🙏 Acknowledgments

 Special thanks to all the contributors who helped make this project possible.

 ## 🐞 Known Issues

-- [ ] Its mandatory that you set the `OPENAI_API_KEY` environment variable before running the script. if you are not using gpt properties, you can set it to any value.
+- It is mandatory to set the `OPENAI_API_KEY` environment variable before running the script.
+If you are not using GPT properties, you can set it to any value.
 Issue [#3](https://github.com/httpdss/struct/issues/3)